cfifty/LazyBook/README.md

 ## TODO List

+* Switch over username and password from in-line code to environment variables (and update documentation)
 * Create a GUI!!!
 * rewrite in Python 3
 * write a Getting Started tutorial for windows users